-- This is an array of empty voxels that are next to solid voxels that will be used for computing the light information, then bliting it to the 3D light texture. - The 3D light texture is used for sampling light after a ray is traced and hits something. - The light buffer is just an 1D array containing positions, normals (generated from the SDF), an "extra outline bitmask", and indirect dispatch command memory (with amount of elements).
-It is generated at the time the SDF is stored. - The light textures exist in RGBE9995 format and are blitted from the light buffer processing.
+- This is an array of empty voxels that are next to solid voxels that will be used for computing the light information, then bliting it to the 3D light texture. - The 3D light texture is used for sampling light after a ray is traced and hits something. - The light buffer is just an 1D array containing positions (and indirect dispatch command memory with amount of elements).
+It is generated at the time the SDF is generated. - The light textures contain RG32U values used to read light information as RGBE + Anisotropy.